bambinos/bambi/docs/getting_started.rst

 Quickstart
 ==========

 Suppose we have data for a typical within-subjects psychology experiment with 2 experimental conditions.
 Stimuli are nested within condition, and subjects are crossed with condition.
-We want to fit a model predicting reaction time (RT) from the fixed effect of condition, random intercepts for subjects, random condition slopes for students, and random intercepts for stimuli.
+We want to fit a model predicting reaction time (RT) from the common effect of condition, group specific intercepts for subjects, group specific condition slopes for students, and group specific intercepts for stimuli.
 Using Bambi we can fit this model and summarize its results as follows:

 .. code-block:: python